flower delivery auckland

 Matariki - Learn more about the significance of the winter star cluster Matariki and the reflection on those who have passed on and what we can learn from the past to realise our aspirations for the coming year.

-It's June 2022 and here in N.Z. we look forward to celebrating the first public holiday of Matariki this weekend.
+It's June and here in N.Z. we look forward to celebrating the public holiday of Matariki (Maori New Year) this weekend.
 I have gone investigating to learn more about both Matariki, and take a closer look at New Zealand Native Flowers to share with you.
+New Zealanders are celebrating this unique Maori holiday with its throughtful meanings and links to family and friends, as something special to grab onto and create a special winter holiday weekend, which will become more meaningful to all Kiwis.
+Stuff NZ calls it the slow rebuild of something special.

 As one of the closest star clusters to earth (well if you can call 440 light years close!)
 Matariki is recognised around the globe, where it carries other names you may have heard before - Pleiades is its ancient Greek name, in English its called the Seven Sisters, and this cluster is also known as Subaru in Japan.